noncomplicity/QMS-Master/Assets/System risks in AI-Based Medical Device Software.md

 Examples include:

 - Misinterpretation or misuse of AI output in clinical decisions.

-- Delay in intervention caused by overreliance on AI recommendations.
+- Delay in intervention caused by over-reliance on AI recommendations.
 - Missed detection or inappropriate prioritization of patients.
 - Use outside the intended user group or clinical environment.

 Each identified hazard should be linked to a **hazardous situation** in the clinical use scenario and to potential **harms** affecting patients, users, or the healthcare process.